 It seems like it was only yesterday that the PlayStation 4 and the Xbox One launched, and already it’s that time of the decade again – new consoles are rolling out, and in their wake, the question inevitably follows: which of the two (or rather, which of the four) should you get?

-In this article, we’ll be going over all the pros and cons of the upcoming consoles – those we are aware of right now, at least.
-So, if you’re on the fence and aren’t sure which of the two you should go with come November, read on!
+In this guide, we’ll be going over all the pros and cons of the upcoming consoles.
+So, if you’re on the fence and aren’t sure which of the two you should buy, read on!

 Table of ContentsShow